 Once you’ve dabbed up the extra blood, you’ll want to run that blood stain under some cold water.
 Cold water is essential, because hot water will simply “cook” the blood stain into your clothes.
 That’s bad, because cleaning a protein-based stain that’s been set with heat is like trying to kick an oak tree down.
 Maybe Bruce Lee could do it, but he’s dead–so that’s that.
 Now you have two options here.
 Dab the blood stain with cold water using a rag, or you can take those clothes off and run cold water over (and hopefully through) the blood spot.
 Running cold water over a blood stain is probably the best way to get a blood stain out before it sets.

-After you’ve flushed the blood stain with cold water, you’ll want to pretreat the stain with either hydrogen peroxide or a detergent with enzymes.
+After you’ve flushed the blood stain with cold water, you’ll want to pre-treat the stain with either hydrogen peroxide or a detergent with enzymes.
 Stop right here.
 Check the tag on the fabric in question.
 What does it tell you to do in the event of a stain?
-If it needs dry cleaning, don’t bother pretreating, just get it to your dry cleaner as soon as possible.
+If it needs dry cleaning, don’t bother pre-treating, just get it to your dry cleaner as soon as possible.
 If you’re dealing with white clothing, you might want to try hydrogen peroxide–the environmentally safe bleaching agent.
-If you’re dealing with colors, you should try an enzymatic detergent like one of those found in the sidebar to your right.
+If you’re dealing with colors, you should try an enzymatic detergent (like Nature’s Miracle, sold on Amazon).
 Your best bet is to mix a big bowl of cold water and one of these two solutions, letting the blood stained fabric soak a while before throwing it in the laundry.

 Now that you’ve prevented the blood stain from setting, you should probably wash those clothes in cold water with a detergent that uses enzymes.
 Enzymes are proteins that have been engineered or isolated by biochemical engineers to specifically target and break down other proteins like blood, sweat, urine, vomit, and feces.
 So, maybe while you’re letting your clothes soak in the pretreatment solution, you should get your ass to the store and pick up a bottle of Seventh Generation or Nature’s Miracle laundry detergent.
 A lot of “natural” or “earth-friendly” detergents use enzymes because they’re biodegradeable.
 I wouldn’t use enzymes on wool or silk unless the detergent explicitly states that those fabrics won’t be damaged by using that detergent on them.